akopitsa/couchbase-azure/README.md

 ###Public IP for Resource Group
 Ones the deployment is completed and succeeded it's time to inspect the result.

+You can always navigate to the [Azure Portal](https://portal.azure.com) to get a visual of what has been deployed, but we can also use Azure CLI.

 The Couchbase ARM template actually create four virtual machines!
 Three Couchbase nodes combined to a single cluster and one virtual machine set-up as a `jump box`.
 The set-up is the recommended best practice from Couchbase and ensures that the Couchbase Cluster is protected behind a firewall and can only be "directly" access though the jump box machine.

 Actually the security configuration set-up by the ARM template is really elegant, none of the Couchbase nodes have a public IP.
 This means that there is no way to access the nodes without going through the jump box!
 Perfect.